carlosecp/nvim-config/README.md

 ## Customization

 ### Settings & Mappings
+Vim settings and mappings are split in two files: `settings.lua` and `mappings.vim`.
+This was intented to be this way because it is easier to manager keymappings from VimScript.
+This also allows you to modify the default keybinds easily.
+On the other hand, Vim settings are configured in Lua.

 ### Plugins
 Plugins listed in the `plugins.lua` file are managed by [Packer](https://github.com/wbthomason/packer.nvim).
 To install the plugins you must run `:PackerInstall` or `:PackerSync`.
 If you make some changes to this file, you will have to compile the plugins again by running `:PackerCompile` or re-running `:PackerSync`.
 Find more information about this in the official documentation.